LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 Knowledge of the content below is prerequisite for almost all of the graduate courses in the Computer Science Department.

-The descriptions below are for the courses at Loyola.
+The descriptions below are for the courses at Loyola, in a pretty standard introductory sequence.
 If you took these subjects elsewhere, you are not likely to have the exact same collection of topics, but if you are close, there should not be much problem filling holes as needed.

 **Expectations from COMP 170/ISOM 370**

-List of top ten concepts you should understand at the end of COMP 170/ISOM 370, Introductory Object Oriented Programming (in Java, C#, or a similar):
+List of top ten concepts you should understand at the end of COMP 170/ISOM 370, Introductory Object Oriented Programming (in Java, C#, C++ or a similar language):

 #.
 Be able to distinguish between class and instance